mbahvw/kit-katacoda-scenarios/kubectl-advance/step14.md

-# Draining node - PArt II
+# Draining node - Part II

 To proceed with the Drain, let's run the below command and watch the output:

 -  first, Open a second Terminal  and run the below command to watch the output.
-Pay attention the NODE Columns, which will show how the pod are migrating from `node01` to the `master` node:
+Pay attention the NODE columns, which will show how the pod are migrating from `node01` to the `master` node:

   `watch -d kubectl get pod -o wide`{{execute}}